 My video details many of the local businesses – links for several can be found below the video.

-**While you’re here at RV Across America, please DO visit the many RV lifestyle posts along with news about an Arginine product that I personally use to reduce my risk of heart disease.
-Also, feel free to join in the discussion on Facebook or Google+ in RV Lifestyle groups that support RV’ers from across the nation (and beyond!)
+**While you’re here at RV Across America, please DO visit the many RV lifestyle posts Also, feel free to join in the discussion on Facebook in an RV Lifestyle group that support RV’ers from across the nation (and beyond!)
 PS – Like my DashCam?
 Learn more HERE.